yochaigal/cairn/adventures/conversions/circle-of-wolves.md

 - Junior star-seers able to see three heartbeats into the future.
 - Cannot be surprised: always goes before PCs on the first round.

+## Vinteralf Star-priests
+### Bregna

+- Bears a two-handed vorpal blade and star metal plated chain.

+### Zau

+- Wields dual maces of paralysis and is clad in white, hydra-skin armor.

+### Syareen

+- The translator, fights with a scarab of extortion: a star metal, animate wasp.

+### Piobaan

+- The scout and pathfinder, wears a cloak of invisibility and wields a sling staff with silver bullets.

+### Nurmin

+- A confessor-acolyte, is starblind but sees three heartbeats into the future.
+She fights unarmed, but alarmingly well.

+### Hyngran of the Leádstæf (wolf form)
+12 HP, 15 STR, 16 DEX, 6 WIL, claws or bite (d8+d8)
+- Critical damage: target bears the _wolf mark_ and is seriously injured/out of combat.
+- If _Hyngran_ is defeated in wolf form the spirit is expelled; the victim awakens with their injuries.
+- A killing blow with a silver weapon _or_ immersion in lava will destroy the spirit forever, as well as its victim.

 ### The Leádstæf

 ### Brégnes